r-cute/xdial/docs/manual/en/faq.rst

 	#.
 Check that :xref:`https://coincap.io <https://coincap.io>` is accessible via your router.
 	#.
 In the settings web page, make sure you input correct `ids <coincap_assets.html>`_ in the "Others" textbox, if any.

-Device fails to reboot after after firmware update
+Device fails to reboot after firmware update
 ------------------------------------------------------

 This happens occasionally when newly updated firmware cannot read previous settings, please try delete previous settings by :ref:`factory reset <How to factory reset?>`